A step-by-step guide to launching with success

-- Draft a press release: when you’re launching a new product, it’s vital that everyone who is involved knows exactly what is going on and that all team members are aware of the brand message.
-Drafting a rough version of a press release before the launch, which can be circulated to members of staff, can help to ensure that every individual is singing from the same hymn sheet.
+Draft a press release.
+When you’re launching a new product, it’s vital that everyone who is involved knows exactly what is going on and that all team members are aware of the brand message.
+Drafting a rough version of a press release before the launch, which you can circulate to members of staff, will help to ensure that every individual is singing from the same hymn sheet.

-Rehearse pitches, analyse how effectively you’re promoting your products using marketing testing and beta trials, and utilise feedback.
+Rehearse pitches, analyse how effectively you’re promoting your new product using marketing testing and beta trials, and utilise feedback.
 It’s better to adapt and modify your messaging or positioning at this point than to make changes later on.

 The differences between products and services

-Buyers and customer panels can try products for size and see them in the flesh, while often, a company owner or a marketing or sales team will have to persuade a buyer to buy into the quality of a service based on information and feedback from customers and market research groups.
+Buyers and customer panels can try products for size and see them in the flesh.
+On the other hand a company owner, marketing or sales team will have to persuade a buyer to buy into the quality of a service based on information and feedback from customers and market research groups.

 Assessing potential demand for a new product or service

-In the early stages, your research will give you an idea of whether there is a demand for your product, and if there is, during the pre-launch phase, it’s wise to get a more accurate idea of the scale.
+In the early stages, your research will give you an idea of whether there is a demand for your product, and if there is, during the pre-launch phase, it’s wise to get a more accurate idea of the scale of demand.

-If you have a product you know people will want to purchase, you need to know roughly how many units you can expect to sell in the first month or year to clarify pricing strategies and figure out how you’re going to manage the supply chain and how much stock you need to order.
+If you have a product you know people will want to purchase, you need to know roughly how many units you can expect to sell in the first month or year.
+This will help you to clarify pricing strategies, figure out how you’re going to manage the supply chain and calculate how much stock you need to order.